thomasebsmith/rhubarb-os/README.md

 - Support for custom drivers
 - Support for user-level programs

+### v0.4
+- Drivers for common Raspberry Pi peripherals included in the OS
+- Basic set of built-in apps included in the OS

 ## License
 RhubarbOS is licensed as open source software under the MIT License.
 See [LICENSE](./LICENSE) for details.